-Nancy Mueller, a two-time Midwest Region Coach of the Year, is in her third season as an assistant coach for the Hoosier Volleyball program.
-Mueller has nearly 20 years of collegiate coaching experience, including 10 years running a Division I program as the head coach.
+Nancy Mueller, a two-time Midwest Region Coach of the Year, is in her fourth season as an assistant coach for the Hoosier Volleyball program.
+Mueller has 20 years of collegiate coaching experience, including 10 years running a Division I program as the head coach.

 Mueller's first season at Indiana was a historic one, as Indiana advanced to the NCAA Tournament and made a run to the Sweet Sixteen for the first time in program history.
 The Hoosiers finished the season 23-12 and saw Ashley Benson and Jordan Haverly earn All-Big Ten recognition.
 The Hoosiers won a 3-1 thriller at home over eventual NCAA champion Penn State, and IU took down Tennessee and Miami in NCAA first and second round action.